Agentic Factory: Which Level Are You Automating?

 As of mid year 2026 all current "agentic product development" systems describe this level of AI automation.
 They become highly efficient factories capable of generating and validating functionality at scale.
 However, obviously feature optimization alone does not guarantee meaningful outcomes either, so here humans are required to operate the factories, directing and ensuring the value.
 It's the same gap I keep circling in Pair Programming in the AI Era and AI-Native vs. AI-Augmented.

-3) Value Factory
+3) Impact Factory

 The external loop continuously learns from real-world effects and redirects the lower loops toward meaningful goals.